ga-wdi-lessons/build-tools/readme.md

   grunt.loadNpmTasks('grunt-contrib-jshint');
 };
 ```
->We are loading in our dependency and using module.exports.
+>We are loading in our dependency and using module.exports to have access in our node application

 ```js
 module.exports = function(grunt) {